Tidal Wave (2009 film): Plot

 Man-sik, a local from the Haeundae District of Busan, unexpectedly loses Yeon-hee's father while based on a deep-sea fishing boat in the Indian Ocean during the 2004 tsunami, due to an error in judgement.
+Because of this, he avoids getting involved with Yeon-hee and his uncle Eok-jo, who was a shipowner for allowing Man-sik and Yeon-hee's father to set sail during the tsunami years prior.

-Because of this, he could not become involved with Yeon-hee, who runs an unlicensed seafood restaurant, despite her attempts to start a relationship.
+Yeon-hee, who now runs an unlicensed seafood restaurant wants to start a relationship with Man-sik.

+Eok-jo, now the head chairman of Busan, is pushing for redevelopment of Haeundae to designate it as a special tourist zone, causing backlash from the locals.

-Dong-choon and Seung-hyun's grandmother team up with Seung-hyun and get involved in some illegal activity to earn money, but they get caught by the police.
+Dong-choon, who is Man-sik's half-brother, teams up with his son, Seung-hyun and get involved in illegal activity to earn money, but are caught by police.
 Man-sik finally plans to propose to Yeon-hee.

-Geologist Kim Hwi runs into his ex-wife, Yoo-jin.
-Although Yoo-jin has a daughter named Ji-min and a new boyfriend, Hae-chan, they decide not to tell their daughter that Hwi is her birth father as they are worried about how she might react.
+Geologist Kim Hwi runs into his ex-wife Yoo-jin.
+She has a daughter named Ji-min and a new boyfriend Hae-chan but she and her ex do not tell their daughter that Hwi is her birth father as they are worried about how she might react.

 A wealthy college student from Seoul, Hee-mi, accidentally falls into the sea from a yacht.
 Hyeong-sik, Man-sik's younger brother, is a lifeguard who rescues Hee-mi.
-Hee-mi becomes angered by the 'violent' rescue and annoys him by following him around, and the two begin to fall in love.
+Hee-mi is angered by the "violent" rescue and annoys him by following him around, before the two eventually become close.

 During the fireworks, Man-sik proposes to Yeon-hee.
-Yeon-hee says that a ribbon hung outside her restaurant the day after would mean 'yes'.
-On the day after, Man-sik sees no ribbon, and he meets Dong-choon, who was nearby.
+Yeon-hee says a ribbon hung outside her restaurant the day after means yes.
+On the day after, Man-sik sees no ribbon and meets Dong-choon, who was nearby.
 Dong-choon tells Man-sik that he told Yeon-hee why her father died several years ago.
-Man-sik becomes furious, for he thinks that what Dong-choon told Yeon-hee caused there to be no ribbon; and attempts to attack him.
-During the fight, they witness a flock of birds flying away.
+Man-sik grows furious, thinking that what Dong-choon told Yeon-hee caused her to snub hanging the ribbon and attacks him.
+During the fight, they see a flock of birds flying away.